howsoai/platform-installation-examples/linkerd/README.md

 kubectl annotate namespaces howso linkerd.io/inject=enabled
 ```

 ### NATS
 NATS Message queue is heavilly used within the Howso Platform.
 The NATS traffic is not automatically recognized by Linkerd (as it uses a server-speaks-first first protocol).
 To enable Linkerd to recognize NATS traffic, the NATS service and server(s) needs to be annotated, as being an opaque port.

 > Note this does not skip NATS traffic from the proxy - it just informs Linkerd that it should be proxied even though it doesn't automatically recognize it.

-Since we've installed via Helm - we'll update the installed NATS service to include the `config.linkerd.io/opaque-ports="4222"` annotation -

-The new [values file](./manifests/nats.yaml) includes the annotations.
+Since we've installed via Helm - we'll update the installed NATS chart to include the `config.linkerd.io/opaque-ports="4222"` annotation.
+The [values file](./manifests/nats.yaml) includes the annotations for the service and statefulset.

 ```sh
 helm upgrade platform-nats oci://registry.how.so/howso-platform/stable/nats --namespace howso --values linkerd/manifests/nats.yaml --wait